airsnapio/airsnap-docs/docs/quick-start/ios.md

 <TabItem value="carthage">

-Currently unsupported.
+Unfortunately we do not support Carthage at the moment. 😢

 Please [create an issue](https://github.com/airsnapio/airsnap-ios/issues/new) if you'd like to see support here.

 </TabItem>
 </Tabs>